wavemotion-dave/DS994a/README.md

 -----------------------
 By default each game is configured to run on a 32K expanded system which runs 99% of all TI99/4a games.
 The SAMS support must be enabled on a per-game basis (you can also set to have the SAMS support enabled globally).
 Be aware - the SAMS handling does require a more accurate emulation core and will slow down the emulation by almost 15%.
 That's fine for the DSi (or better) with the 2X CPU speed but my recommendation is to use the default 32K expanded system for virtually all games and only enable the SAMS support for the few things that need it.

-To complicate things further, there is also a setting for Mini-Memory (4K of RAM mapped at 7000h) and SuperCart (8K of RAM mapped at 6000h to 7FFFh).
+To complicate things further, there is also a setting for Mini-Memory (4K of RAM mapped at 7000h) and SuperCart (8K or 32K of RAM mapped at 6000h to 7FFFh).
 There are a few games that need this extra 8K of memory to operate (mostly a few of the complex Infocom games).
 Those games are often identified with a _SC at the end of the filename.
 To use those games, you would load with the Editor-Assembler (EA) module and change the Cart Type to 'Super Cart'.
 Since the EA cart loads into GROM space, it can allocate that extra 8K of RAM for use by the program.
 You would then load your program requriing SuperCart memory via EA option '5' and specifying DSK1.FILENAME

 How do I play Adventure or Tunnels of Doom? :
 -----------------------